kutsenko/clair/README.md

 `--url` and `-f/--file` are mutually exclusive.

 Select the backend with `-b/--backend` (`ollama` or `openai`).
-When using the OpenAI backend, set the API key via the `OPENAI_AP_KEY` environment variable.
+When using the OpenAI backend, set the API key via the `OPENAI_API_KEY` environment variable.
+Use `--openai-models` to list available models from the OpenAI API; this flag may not be combined with other options.

 Use `-d`/`--directory` to send every file in a folder **recursively**.
 Each response is written to `<filename>.txt` or, when `-o` points to a